Privacy and cookies policy

 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.

-Kalibrate Technologies Ltd is made up of different legal entities.
+Kalibrate Group is made up of different legal entities.
 This privacy notice is issued on behalf of the Kalibrate Group so when we mention “Kalibrate”, “we”, “us” or “our” in this privacy notice, we are referring to the relevant company in the Kalibrate Group responsible for processing your data.
 We will let you know which entity will be the controller for your data when you purchase a product or service with us.
-Kalibrate Technology Ltd is the controller and responsible for this website.

 Data Privacy Manager